BroadcomMFD/test4z/supportive_cases/zos-connect/README.md

 3. Run the following command and enter the z/OS Connect specific information.
    Ask your mainframe administrator for the information.
-   **In case you do not have the username and passwor, you can leave them blank**
+   **In case you do not have the username and password, you can leave them blank**

         npm run setZosConnect